 - The tourist information and recreation center will open on the same time with Social Integration Festival, which is expected to be attended by around 1000 people.
 The event’s program will be prepared by 60 participants of an inclusive camp for people with and without disabilities; these participants will also become the festival’s volunteers.

 - In December 2015, the project was officially presented in Volozhin; the event was attended by owners of several farmsteads in Volozhin district and some representatives of Belarusian travel agencies interested in developing recreational services for people with disabilities.
 Learn more

 - In March — August 2016 experts held a complete accessibility monitoring of public buildings in Volozhin district.
-In overall 280 infrastructural objects were inspected.
+About 300 infrastructural objects were inspected.
 The results of the monitoring will be taken into account by drawing up the Plan of activities for improving the infrastructure and quality of social and recreational services, and about 30 buildings will be reconstructed in future.
 Large-scale work of specialists has received a high professional asessement, and 200-pages document is clear for either builder or project owner.
 Learn more

 PARTNERS IN THE PROJECT

 - Volozhin District Executive Committee (lead partner)

 - Public Association Belarusian Association of People with Disabilities